AdobeStock_116494308-1

 Fiberglass Emerges as an Enabling Material

 Fiberglass rods show immense promise as structural components in crutches, walkers, and related mobility aids due to an exceptional combination of high strength, low weight, fatigue resistance, and moldability.
-Made from extremely fine glass fiber fabrics embedded in a polymer resin matrix, fiberglass offers mechanical properties rivaling metals without the heavy mass.
+Made from extremely fine glass fiber fabrics embedded in a polymer resin matrix, fiberglass offers mechanical properties that rival those of metals without the heavy mass.

 Additionally, the anisotropic properties of aligned glass fibers allow customization of strength and flexibility by orienting the reinforcement directions during manufacturing.
 This permits tailored performance in grip handles versus vertical frame members, for example.
 The diverse resin options also facilitate optimization for environmental stability and even transparency or color.

-The moldability of fiberglass allows ergonomic designs matching natural grip positions, enabling comfortable assisted ambulation.
-The material can also be molded into hollow tubes or custom geometries impossible with metal rods.
+The moldability of fiberglass enables ergonomic designs that match natural grip positions, thereby facilitating comfortable assisted ambulation.
+The material can also be molded into hollow tubes or custom geometries, which is not possible with metal rods.
 Combined with embedded lighting for visibility, fiberglass opens new possibilities for crutch and walker innovation.

 tencom pultrusion capabilities and products